akersten/javelin/README.md

 * Taking turns and starting with the player who dealt, each player performs one of the following actions during their turn:
     * Guess an opponent's face-down card
-    * Eliminate an opponent's face-up card
+    * Attack an opponent's face-up card
-    * Exchange a face-up card of their own
+    * Replace a face-up card of their own
     * Forfeit (not recommended)
 * At the end of a turn, if either of the below conditions are true for a player, that player loses the round and players proceed to scoring:
-    * All of their previously face-down cards are now face-up
+    * All of their cards are face-up
     * None of their cards are face-up

 ### Guessing Cards
+A face-up card may be used to guess one of the other player's face-down cards.
+Players select a guessing card (one of their own face-up cards) and a target card (one of the opponent's face-down cards) and announce either "higher" or "lower" to attempt to reveal the face-down card.

+If the target card is "higher" or "lower" than the guessing card, the guess is successful.
+A card with the same value as another is neither "higher" nor "lower" than it.

+After a successful guess, the guessing card is turned sideways.
+Sideways cards may not be used to guess.
+The opponent's face-down card is then turned face-up.

-### Eliminating Cards
+### Attacking Cards
+A face-up card may be used to attack one of the other player's face-up cards if the attacking card is of equal or greater face value than the target.
+The target card is discarded from play.

+The attacking card is turned sideways for the remainder of the round.
+Sideways cards may not be used to attack, but may themselves be attacked.

-### Exchanging Card
+### Replacing Cards
+A player may choose to discard one of their face-up cards and replace it with a freshly-drawn card from the deck.

+When a card is replaced, it retains its orientation (i.e. a replaced sideways card will remain sideways).

 ## Scoring
+(Todo)

+## Minor Points
+* Aces are low